Infertility in men

 - If fertilized, the egg is allowed to develop for 1 to 2 days and then is either frozen or implanted.

 The greatest concern with this procedure has been whether it increases the risk for birth defects.
 Many, but not all, studies have reported no higher risks of birth defects in children born using ICSI procedures.
 However, if the father's infertility was due to genetic issues, this genetic defect may be passed on to male children conceived through ICSI.
+Recent studies suggest that fetuses conceived with ICSI and IVF may have a higher risk of congenital heart defects.

 Because several embryos are implanted to increase the chances for pregnancy success, multiple births can occur with IVF/ICSI.
 Multiple pregnancies increase the risks for a mother and her babies.
 In particular, there is increased risk for premature delivery and low birth weight.